lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 A little History
 ---------------------

+Each decade of my career seems to have ushered in capabilities that were either impossible in the previous decade, or far too expensive to consider viable.

-We are (one hopes) at the peak of an Artificial Intelligence hype-cycle at the moment.
-The unreasomnable effectiveness of two new techniques has lead to tools that can perfrom quite stunning work.
+We are (one hopes!) at the peak of an Artificial Intelligence hype-cycle at the moment.
+The unreasonable effectiveness of two new techniques has lead to tools that can perform quite stunning work.
 The first is Convulutional Neural Networks.
 Back in prehistory of 2012, the ImageNet Computer vision competition was won by AlexNet, which used the first effective CNN to *classify* images - and every single winner of the competition since uses CNN.
 Because they worked